Date Bars

 Type your email & I’ll send it to you!

-I’ve been on a bit of a date kick lately (okay, always – I love dates!), and these date bars are the latest in my kitchen experiments.
+I’ve been on a bit of a date kick lately (okay, always – I love using dates in recipes!), and these date bars are the latest in my kitchen experiments.
 You know how sometimes you just want a snack that feels nostalgic, like something your mom or grandma would make when you were a kid?
 That’s exactly what these date bars are for me.
-They remind me of the treats I grew up with—simple, homemade, and full of rich, comforting flavors.
+They remind me of the treats I grew up with.

 These date bars are not too sweet and hold together well, so you can toss them in a bag and take them with you without them falling apart.
-They are just the right amount of sweetness and the perfect oat crust texture and I think you’re going to fall in love with them.
-I love this recipe so much that it was one of the three desserts I decided to include in my cookbook, as is with no changes.
-And hey, if you love the pecan-date combo, you should make my date cookies next!
+I love this date bar recipe so much that it was one of the three desserts I decided to include in my cookbook, as is, with no changes.

 Ingredients for recipe: flour, oats, pecans, lemon juice, dates, salt, cinnamon, baking soda, brown sugar, and melted butter.

-• Dates: You can use any type of dates here or even date paste.
-I like to use Medjool dates, pitted and chopped.
+• Dates: I recommend Medjool dates or Deglet Noor dates, pitted and chopped.
+You can use any kind of dates here, or even date paste.

 How to Make Date Bars